MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr-getting-started.md

 After building an OpenXR UWP app package, you can [deploy that package](using-visual-studio.md) to either a HoloLens 2 device or the HoloLens 2 Emulator.

+## Integrate the OpenXR loader into a project

+To get started with OpenXR in an existing project, you'll include the OpenXR loader.
+The loader discovers the active OpenXR runtime on the device and provides access to the core functions and extension functions that it implements.

+You can either reference the official OpenXR NuGet package from your Visual Studio project or include the official OpenXR loader source from the Khronos GitHub repo.
+If you want to use `MSFT_preview` extensions, you can then copy in preview headers from the Mixed Reality GitHub repo.

+### Reference official OpenXR NuGet package

+The <a href="https://www.nuget.org/packages/OpenXR.Loader/" target="_blank">OpenXR.Loader NuGet package</a> is the easiest way to reference a prebuilt OpenXR loader .DLL in your Visual Studio C++ solution.
+This will give you access to OpenXR 1.0 core features, plus published `KHR`, `EXT` and `MSFT` extensions.

+To add an OpenXR.Loader NuGet package reference to your Visual Studio C++ solution:
+1. In **Solution Explorer**, right-click the project that will use OpenXR and select **Manage NuGet Packages...**.
+1. Switch to the **Browse** tab and search for **"OpenXR.Loader"**.
+1. Select the **OpenXR.Loader** package and click Install in the details pane to the right.
+1. Click OK to accept the changes to your project.
+1. Add `#include <openxr/openxr.h>` to a source file to start using the OpenXR API.

+### Include official OpenXR loader source

+If you want to build the loader yourself, for example to avoid the extra loader .DLL, you can pull in the official Khronos OpenXR loader sources to build the loader yourself.
+This will give you access to OpenXR 1.0 core features, plus published `KHR`, `EXT` and `MSFT` extensions.

+To get started here, follow the instructions in the [Khronos *OpenXR-SDK* repo](https://github.com/KhronosGroup/OpenXR-SDK).

+### Include preview OpenXR loader source

+If you're interested to try out some of the available `MSFT_preview` extensions listed in the [Roadmap](openxr.md#roadmap), you can pull in the preview Mixed Reality OpenXR loader sources to build the preview loader yourself.

+Follow the instructions above for [including the official OpenXR loader source](#include-official-openxr-loader-source) and then replace the OpenXR headers in your project with the [preview headers from the Mixed Reality OpenXR repo](https://github.com/microsoft/OpenXR-MixedReality/tree/master/openxr_preview/include/openxr).

+You can find [documentation for these preview extensions and samples of how to use them](https://github.com/Microsoft/OpenXR-MixedReality#openxr-preview-extensions) in that repo as well.

+Note that `MSFT_preview` extensions are for developers only and will be removed when the real extension ships.
+To preview them as a developer, you can enable "Use latest preview OpenXR runtime" on the OpenXR page of [Device Portal](using-the-windows-device-portal.md) on the target device.

 ## Troubleshooting

 If you have trouble getting up and running with OpenXR development, check out our [troubleshooting tips](openxr-troubleshooting.md).